Lyrid meteor shower peaks this week: Here’s how to watch - NewsBreak

 Lyrids appear to particularly radiate out from the star Vega, one of the brightest stars in the night sky and easy to spot.

-NASA says it’s better to view the Lyrids away from thee radiant, so they could appear longer and more spectacular.
+NASA says it’s better to view the Lyrids away from the radiant, so they could appear longer and more spectacular.

-The American Meteor Society recommends serious observers watch for at least an hour to make sure they catch the spectacle.

 Comments / 0